Loading...

 How consulting companies use the GMAT exam

-Top consulting firms like Bain, BCG, and McKinsey often look at GMAT scores as part of their hiring process.
+Top consulting firms such as Bain, BCG, and McKinsey look at GMAT scores as part of their hiring process.
 These companies typically prefer candidates to have a score in the 710+ range under the previous GMAT scoring system.
 This roughly translates to around 655-665 in the scoring system of the updated version of the GMAT.

-“A good GMAT score demonstrates the candidate has the critical thinking, problem-solving, written, verbal, and numerical skills companies expect from their MBA recruits,” explains Margaret O’Neil, careers mentor, Entrepreneurship Lab, University of Cambridge.
+“A good GMAT score demonstrates the candidate has the critical thinking, problem-solving, written, verbal, and numerical skills companies expect from their MBA recruits,” explains Margaret O’Neill, careers mentor at the University of Cambridge.

-It’s worth bearing in mind that GRE scores don’t get used in the same way.
+It’s worth bearing in mind that GRE scores are not assessed in the same way by recruiters.
 The GMAT is designed specifically for business school admissions, while the GRE is a more generalist entrance exam.
-The GMAT is a better indicator of the strategic problem-solving skills that are essential for consulting—a career path that relies heavily on business acumen.
+The GMAT is a better indicator of the strategic problem-solving skills that are essential for consulting—a career path that has plenty of parallels with the GMAT exam..

-If trying to pivot into consulting from a non-quantitative career, your GMAT score may be even more important, Margaret adds.
+If trying to pivot into consulting from a non-quantitative career, your GMAT score may be even more important.

-“If a candidate is looking to switch into a more analytical role from a liberal arts or otherwise non-traditional background, a good GMAT score can be helpful to demonstrate they have the core business-critical skills employers expect, and we’d encourage them to include it in an application,” she explains.
+“If a candidate is looking to switch into a more analytical role from a liberal arts or otherwise non-traditional background, a good GMAT score can be helpful to demonstrate they have the core business-critical skills employers expect, and we’d encourage them to include it in an application,” says Margaret.

-Although they’re a useful measure, it’s important to remember that a good GMAT score is just one component of your profile when you apply to consulting roles.
-You’ll also need to demonstrate that you can collaborate and communicate effectively, while conveying a solid understanding of the specific company you’re applying to.
+Although they’re a useful measure of your abilities, it’s important to remember that a good GMAT score is just one component of your profile.
+You’ll also need to demonstrate to consulting firms that you can collaborate and communicate effectively, while showing a strong understanding of the company you’re applying to.

 Several consulting firms also use their own computerized tests to assess whether you are a good fit for the role.